 I hear voices.
 I go towards them.
 I’m fast.
 The sheep don’t care; don’t panic even if my legs pass within an inch of their noses.
 A fox stops, sniffs the air, stares this way and that, not knowing where to look.

 The ground is rougher now.
-Tall grass and rushes among tracks made by carts trying to avoid the muddy areas.
+Tall grass and rushes among tracks cut by carts avoiding mud.

 I’m over the first drystone wall, dash across frozen puddles and crouch behind the next stones.
 Rough piled stones, with ridges of frost at the edges, hide me from the people talking on the other side.

 Low, murmuring voices reading from the true Bible come from the field beyond.